Call +1.800.397.3348 or contact your travel advisor

 • Glide between soaring icebergs at the mouth of Greenland’s Ilulissat Icefjord, a UNESCO World Heritage site

-• Explore Ellesmere Island with binoculars at the ready to spot polar bears, ringed seals, bowhead whales, and the elusive narwhal
+• Explore remote Ellesmere Island and the North Polynya, on the lookout for polar bears, ringed seals, belugas and the elusive narwhal

 From